 Yes.
 An estate plan should be prepared with the help of an experienced attorney.
 The estate plan may include a revocable living trust, a valid last will, or both.
 These documents should be prepared with consideration that the documents may be challenged after your death by the disinherited child.

 Do I Need a Will if I Have a Trust?

 Yes, all adults should have a will.
-Even if most of your assets have been placed in a trust, there may be residual assets (like a forgotten bank account)) that are never made part of a trust during life.
+Even if most of your assets have been placed in a trust, there may be residual assets (like a forgotten bank account)) that is never made part of trust during life.
 Often, what is known as a “pour-over will” may be created by which such assets are transferred into a trust upon death.

 If a will is not created but a trust exists, the assets owned by the trust will be managed and distributed in accordance with the trust.
 All other assets outside the trust will be distributed in accordance with state intestate law.

 Can’t I Just Tell My Children Who Should Inherit My Assets Instead of Creating a Will or Trust?
 Why This is Not a Good Idea.